t0mpr1c3/catrpilr/README.md

 * Bleeps!
 Flashing lights!
 High score!
 * _Special bonus screen memory glitches!_

-I don't know what causes some of the the on-screen garbage: it might be something to do with how the emulator is implemented.
+I don't know what causes the on-screen garbage: it might be something to do with how the emulator is implemented.

 ## How to play